 Basic issues in data modeling, database application software design and implementation.
 File organizations, relational model, relational database management systems, and query languages are addressed in detail.
 Two-tier architecture, three-tier architecture and development tools are covered.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 295.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: CMPS 2020 with a grade of C- or better and CMPS 2120.

-CMPS 371 Computer Graphics (5)
+CMPS 3480 Computer Graphics (4)

 Introduction to computer graphics hardware, animation, two-dimensional transformations, basic concepts of computer graphics, theory and implementation.
 Use of graphics API’s such as DirectX or OpenGL.
 Developing 2D graphics applications software.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2020 with a grade of C- or better.

-CMPS 350 Programming Languages (5)
+CMPS 3500 Programming Languages (3)

 An examination of underlying concepts in high level programming languages and techniques for the implementation of a representative sample of such languages with regard to considerations such as typing, block structure, scope, recursion, procedures invocation, context, binding, and modularity.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.
+Features of OOP, thread, synchronization and concurrency, functional function will be discussed.
+Each week lecture meets for 100 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2020 with a grade of C- or better.

-CMPS 356 Artificial Intelligence (5)
+CMPS 3560 Artificial Intelligence (3)